Delfino520/Esp8266-WiFi-Bait/README.md

 reset button and wait a few second, it will be appear, now you can connect to HH, wifi password is : m1234567

-Remark: if the HH wifi does not appear eventually, then please erase it and upload the firmware again.
+Remark: if the HH wifi SSID does not appear eventually, then please erase it and upload the firmware again.

 3).
 Upload webpages to esp8266 using Arduino
-You need webpages and webpage upload tools, which I have attached here
+You need webpages and webpage upload tools, which I have included in 'Compiled WIFI BAIT' folder.

 * go to File -> Preferences add the URLs in Additional Boards Manager URLs